Yovanna Ventura Flaunts Fit Body In Stylish Bikini, Shares Personal Phone Number With Instagram Fans

 Yovanna Ventura took to her Instagram feed on Thursday, April 9, to share a video of herself in a stylish bikini as she told her 5.3 million followers that she wanted to hear from them.
-She paired the video with a caption that included a positive message and a phone number, which she said was her personal.
+She paired the clip with a caption that included a positive message and a phone number, which she said was her personal.

 The video showed Ventura facing the camera straight-on as she addressed the audience.
 She said her goal was to do “a little something to be closer to all of you” and encouraged them to reach out.
-Whether they have recommendations for a book, movie or TV show, or wish to ask her questions, she wants to hear it.
+Whether they have recommendations for a book, movie, or TV show, or wish to ask her questions, she said she wants to hear it.

 Ventura sported a two-piece bathing suit in solid black with accents in different neon colors.
-Her bikini top featured a knotted front and an underwire structure that gave it extra support.
-The bra featured double straps in orange, yellow, blue and pink, which tied behind her neck.
+Her top featured a knotted front and an underwire structure that gave it extra support.
+The bra came with double straps in orange, yellow, blue, and pink, which tied behind her neck.

-On her lower body, Ventura had on a pair of matching bottoms that sat low on her frame, showcasing her slim physique.
+On her lower body, Ventura wore a pair of matching bottoms that sat low on her frame, showcasing her slim physique.
 The bottoms featured multiple straps in the same neon colors, which tied on her sides.
 According to the tag, her bikini was courtesy of GCDS.
-A quick look on its website revealed that Ventura wore the Multicolor Wire Bikini, which sells for $175.
+A quick look on its website revealed that she wore the Multicolor Wire Bikini, which sells for $175.

-After delivering her message, Ventura could be seen walking toward a swimming pool before jumping in.
+After delivering her message, Ventura walked toward a swimming pool before jumping in.

 View this post on Instagram